HugoBlox/theme-academic-cv/content/en/post/portfolio/index.md

 But can we take it even further ?
 Meet [forestry](https://forestry.io/ "forestry").
 Forestry is a git-backed content management system working with most static pages frameworks out in the wild.
 It also is pretty easy to deploy, you just need to register your website, and add a static page to access it (often /admin).
 Once set up, you can edit any content using a richtext editor, from any device by accessing yourwebsite.com/admin and connecting with your forestry login (or oauth2).

 Now you can edit content from your favorite IDE/text editor, or doing it from your phone.
-Forestry will save your edits by committing directly to your repo.
-I won't use forestry to create all my posts, but I plan to use it a lot on the go.
+Forestry will save your edits by committing directly to your repo (thus triggering the CD with set up earlier).